deckhouse/virtualization/docs/INSTALL.md

 ## Supported storage systems

-Virtual machines use `PersistentVolume` resources.
-To manage these resources and allocate disk space within the cluster, one or more supported storage systems must be installed:
+Virtual machine disks are created using `PersistentVolume` resources.
+To manage these resources and allocate disk space in the cluster, one or more supported storage systems must be deployed:

 | Storage System            | Disk Location             |
 | ------------------------- | ------------------------- |